sclorg/valkey-container/README.md

 * Fedora [valkey-8](https://quay.io/repository/fedora/valkey-8)

 This repository contains Dockerfiles for valkey container image.
-Users can choose between RHEL, Fedora and CentOS based images.
+Users can choose between RHEL, Fedora and CentOS Stream based images.

 For more information about contributing, see
 [the Contribution Guidelines](https://github.com/sclorg/welcome/blob/master/contribution.md).